 Taking stock of the tensions as they have emerged over the last quarter of a century, Paul Silverstein looks at urban racial violence, female Islamic dress and male public prayer, anti-system gangster rap, and sporting performances in and around which debates over France's multicultural future have arisen.
 It traces these conflicts to the unresolved tensions of an imperial project, the present-day effects of which are still felt by many.

 Despite the barriers, which include neo-nationalist racism and Islamophobia, French citizens of various backgrounds have found ways to build flourishing lives.
 Silverstein shows how they have responded to urban marginalisation, police violence and institutional discrimination in remarkably creative ways.

-Paul Silverstein is Professor of Anthropology at Reed College, Oregon, USA.
+Paul Silverstein is Professor of Anthropology at Reed College, USA.
 He is author of Postcolonial France (Pluto, 2018) and Algeria in France: Transpolitics, Race and Nation (Indiana UP, 2004).
 He writes on identity politics, postcoloniality, and diasporic popular culture in France and North Africa.

 'In this sweeping and erudite account, Paul Silverstein takes us a hundred years back to the colonial days before bringing us forward to the current era of La Haine, La Fouine, Zidane and Charlie Hebdo... a terrific introduction to French youth culture and the republic's unfinished struggle for egalite' - Hisham Aidi, author of Rebel Music: Race, Empire and the New Muslim Youth Culture (Pantheon), Winner of the American Book Award in 2015